-The 80s were a time of rapid changes for Estonia, Latvia and Lithuania alike and paved way for the independence of the Baltic states.
+The 80s were a time of rapid changes for Estonia, Latvia and Lithuania alike and paved the way for the independence of the Baltic states.
 1987 marks the start of the Singing Revolution, during which people were once again brave enough to sing national songs in the open.
-The Baltic Way was organised in 1989 as a joint protest event of all three Baltic states; about 2 million people joined hands in a peaceful and bloodless demonstration, thereby forming a human chain which spanned over 600 km.
-You can learn more about this powerful and beautiful independence journey from the People's Front Museum.
+The Baltic Way was organised in 1989 as a joint protest event of all three Baltic States; about 2 million people joined hands in a peaceful and bloodless demonstration, thereby forming a human chain that spanned over 600 km.